aesop-fables/triginta/README.md

 }

 // obviously you need to register all of your stuff const container = bootstrap();
-// lambduh doesn't depend on containr but it abstracts out the creation of your handler
+// triginta doesn't depend on containr but it abstracts out the creation of your handler
 // so that you can easily plug it in (see the `factory` property) const lambdaFactory = container.get<ILambdaFactory>();